grm34/ZenMaxBuilder/docs/index.md

 ## Requirements

-The installation of the missing dependencies will be offered by ZenMaxBuilder but you can also install them manually:
+The installation of the missing dependencies will be offered by ZenMaxBuilder but you can also install them manually with your favorite package manager:

     bash git curl zip expect make llvm lld clang gcc binutils bison perl bc openssl